centrifuge/documentation/docs/use/govern/governance_proxy_and_delegation/index.md

 # Governance Proxy and Delegation

-There are two ways you can delegate your voting power to someone else;
+There are two ways you can delegate your voting power to another wallet; creating a *Governance Proxy* or using *Delegation*.

+A *Governance Proxy* is a wallet that can perform governance related tasks on-chain on behalf of another wallet.
+It is possible to create [different types of proxies](https://wiki.polkadot.network/docs/learn-proxies), but a Governance Proxy specifically only allows for transactions related to governance (i.e. it cannot transfer tokens).

+*Delegation* of tokens is another way of transferring your voting power to another wallet, while maintaining full custody of your tokens.
+This is very convenient if:

+* you want to keep your tokens in a cold wallet and still participate in Governance
+* you don't have time to vote but still want to let someone else vote with your tokens actively in Governance
+* you don't have enough background knowledge about the proposals and want to delegate your voting power to someone who does

+If wallet A delegates tokens to wallet B, then every time wallet B votes in a referendum, it automatically votes with the predetermined amount and conviction from wallet A.

+Note that OpenSquare Snapshots do not support delegation - only Governance Proxies.

 ## How to create a Governance Proxy

-The first step is to [create a hot wallet](https://docs.centrifuge.io/use/setup-wallet/), using the Polkadot.js browser extension.
+The first step is to [create a hot wallet](https://docs.centrifuge.io/use/setup-wallet/).
+You can do that using the [Polkadot.js browser extension](https://polkadot.js.org/extension/).
 This will be your Governance Proxy.

 If your tokens are in a cold wallet (e.g. Parity Signer), you need to import it to the Polkadot.js portal first, using the browser extension.
 You can find simple instructions on how to do that for Parity Signer [here](https://support.polkadot.network/support/solutions/articles/65000182010-how-to-add-a-parity-signer-account-on-polkadot-js-ui) (use the section *How to add your account through the Polkadot extension*).
-This way you make your cold wallet hot temporarily while you set up your Governance proxy - make sure to remove it again when you're finished so it remains cold.
+This way you make your cold wallet hot temporarily while you set up your Governance proxy - make sure to remove it again if you want it to remain cold.

 Make sure they are both visible on *Centrifuge* (not Centrifuge Chain which is the old standalone chain) in the Polkadot.js browser extension.